 • There is no trophy for who gets done first.
 Perform with good technique.

-• Exercise selection to best replicate these movements not from a purely “what it looks like” standpoint, but from a joint and range of motion perspective.
+• You need to have an exercise selection that best replicates these on-ice movements, not just from a purely “what it looks like” standpoint, but from a joint and range of motion perspective.

 • You can perform the warm-up in repetitions (example jumping jacks x 10) or in distance covered (A-skips for 10yds).
 Repetitions are usually easiest when performing by yourself, distance covered is usually best if working with the whole team.

-• Each drill should start slow, and gradually increase the range of motion, speed, or repetitions.
+• Each drill should start slow, and gradually increase the range of motion, speed, or repetitions as your body gets warmer.

 If you’re ready to take your hockey game to the next level sign up for one of our training programs here: https://www.hockeytraining.com/programs/